Akkadia Immobilienvermittlung GmbH

 • 2. the reactions triggered by the brain in this environment;

 • 3.
-Vital parameters that change in the environment (e.g. heart rate).
+Vital parameters that change in the environment (e.g., heart rate).

-SIAMAK HARIRI AND THE BAHÁ'Í TEMPLE
+SIAMAK HARIRI AND THE BAHA'I TEMPLE

-The Ted Talk by Siamak Hariri addresses this aspect using the example of the Bahá’i Temple.
+The Ted Talk by Siamak Hariri addresses this aspect using the example of the Bahá’í Temple.

-LIGHT, FORM, COLORS, LAYOUT...
+LIGHT, SHAPE, COLORS, LAYOUT...

 The understanding of neuroarchitecture is increasingly influencing areas such as healthcare, education, and urban planning.
 It can help make hospitals more patient-friendly, create more effective learning environments, and design livable cities.